Reimplementing Mizar in Rust: Results

 \section{Results}

-The whole project is 20\,096 lines of code (see figure \ref{fig:linecount}), or 14\,474 if we restrict attention to those files used in the checker, which is 1/2 to 1/3 of the equivalent code in Pascal (see figure \ref{fig:comparison}).
+The whole project is 28\,592 lines of code (see figure \ref{fig:linecount}), or 13\,631 if we restrict attention to those files used in the checker, which is 1/2 to 1/3 of the equivalent code in Pascal (see figure \ref{fig:comparison}).
 We credit this mainly to the language itself -- Rust is able to express many complex patterns that would be significantly more verbose to write in Pascal, and PC Mizar is also written in a fairly OOP-heavy style that necessitates a lot of boilerplate.
 Furthermore, Pascal is manually memory-managed while Rust uses ``smart-pointer'' style automatic memory management, so all the destructors simply don't need to be written which decreases verbosity and eliminates many memory bugs.

-The performance improvements are most striking: we measured about a 5$\times$ reduction in processing time to check the MML.
+The performance improvements are most striking: we measured almost 5$\times$ reduction in processing time to check the MML.
+See \autoref{fig:checker-files}.
 This is most likely a combination of characteristics of the LLVM compiler pipeline, along with many small algorithmic improvements and removing redundant work.
-(We anticipate an even larger reduction when adding the other phases of the Mizar system -- the analyzer and the parser -- because that will allow us to eliminate all the costly file I/O steps described in section \ref{sec:user-internals}.)
+(The reduction is even larger when adding the other phases of the Mizar system -- accom, parser, MSM -- so that we can skip the costly I/O and serialization steps of section \ref{sec:user-internals}.)